 - Suspended Scaffolding which is suspended by non-rigid members from overhead structures.

 As Scaffolding involves the safety of working professionals it must be designed with utmost care.
 The design of the scaffold should consider the following:

 - The supporting structure should be sufficient in strength, stability, and rigidity;

-- The safety of personnel associated in the erection, alteration, and dismantling of the scaffold; the safety of persons using the scaffold; and the safety of persons in the vicinity of the scaffold
+- The safety of personnel associated with the erection, alteration, and dismantling of the scaffold; the safety of persons using the scaffold; and the safety of persons in the vicinity of the scaffold

-The following information are required for designing scaffold.
+The following information is required for designing the scaffold.